LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 # Relationships:

-One-to-Many relationship between Recipe and Cake (A recipe can be used for multiple cakes, but each cake uses one recipe).
+One-to-One relationship between Recipe and Cake (A recipe can be used for multiple cakes, but each cake uses one recipe).

 One-to-One relationship between Baker and Cake (Each baker has a signature cake).